comp195/senior-project-spring-2022-it-management-system/README.txt

 		 The Web Application Includes:
 			- A Login section that limits access to users that are employees
 			- A Ticket Screen that gives employees the ability to submit tickets about issues
+			- A View Tickets screen that gives employees the ability to view their own tickets

 Special Notes:   N/A